-Essence Advantage Platinum offers additional gap coverage for Select Insulins.
-During the Coverage Gap stage, your out-of-pocket costs for Select Insulins will be \$15 or \$35 for each one-month supply, depending on the tier of the Select Insulin.
+Essence Advantage offers additional gap coverage for Select Insulins.
+During the Coverage Gap stage, your out-of-pocket costs for Select Insulins will be between \$5 and \$35 for a one-month supply.
 To find out which drugs are Select Insulins, review the most recent Drug List we provided electronically.
 You can identify Select Insulins by looking for an "SI" label on the Drug List.
 If you have questions about the Drug List, you can also call Customer Service (phone numbers for Customer Service are printed on the back cover of this document).

 Important Message About What You Pay for Insulin: During the Coverage Gap Stage, you won't pay more than \$35 for a one-month supply of each insulin product covered by our plan, no matter the cost-sharing tier it's on, your Extra Help status, or whether the insulin product is considered a Select Insulin under the plan's Prescription Drug Formulary.
 You continue paying these costs until your yearly out-of-pocket payments reach a maximum amount that Medicare has set.
 Once you reach this amount \$7,400, you leave the Coverage Gap Stage and move to the Catastrophic Coverage Stage.